supabase/examples-archive/supabase-js-v2/user-management/react-user-management/README.md

-# Supabase Next.js User Management
+# Supabase Create React App User Management

 This example will set you up for a very common situation: users can sign up with a magic link and then update their account with public profile information, including a profile image.